PaymentSplittng35L/PaymentApp/README.md

 # How to Install and Run:

-In order to use our application, please go ahead and download all of the files provided in our repostories.
-Open the project and
+In order to use our application, please go ahead and download the PaymentApp.zip.
+Please unzip the files.
+Use your terminal or alternative option and cd to PaymentApp-master.
+From there cd once more to PaymentApp-master.
+Once you are there, go ahead and npm install and start to run the app locally on localhost-3000.
+That is all you need to run the app and enjoy!